Waarom deze reis?

 Phobjikha to Pele La (3392m), then a beautiful and long downhill to Trongsa.

-Today we start by climbing 11km back up to the Lawala Pass, then we descend a little and climb up further to the high point of the day, the Pele La (3390m).
-This is traditionally the border between Western Bhutan, which we have been cycling through the last few days, and Central Bhutan, which we now enter.
-The vegetation changes: first deciduous forest, then Himalayan pine, finally only shrubs.
+Early this morning we will attempt to visit the Black Neck Crane sanctuary in the valley below us, and learn more about this species whose arrival in Bhutan in early winter is celebrated with an annual festival.
+We will then climb approx. 10km back up to Lawa La, then we descend a little and climb further to the high point of the day: Pele La (3390).
+This is traditionally the border between Western Bhutan, where we have cycled for the past few days, and Central Bhutan which we now enter.
+The vegetation changes : first deciduous forest, then Himalayan pine, finally only shrubs.
 The next 18km is a great winding downhill.
 We continue on down to Chendebji, where there is a large chorten.
 We are now in warmer regions, with lush vegetation and waterfalls by the road.
 At the 66km mark we enter the Mangde Valley where Trongsa sits at the far end.
 The next 9km is steeper downhill.
 All along this section the town can be seen in the distance but it seems unreachable!
 The valley is very narrow with the road cut into steep sided walls with the river far below.
 It certainly is a dramatic ride.
-After a stop at a viewpoint where the town and dzong can be seen across the valley we know it is only 10km more to our hotel (the sting in the tail today is that the last 5km are uphill!
-Distance approx. 80km, duration 6/7 hours.
+After a stop at a viewpoint where the town and dzong can be seen across the valley we know it is only 10km more to our hotel (the sting in the tail today is that the last 5km are uphill!)
+Cycle approx. 80km, duration 6/7 hours.
 Ascent 550m, descent 1190m.
-100% paved.
+70% unpaved, 30% paved road.

 Trongsa to Bumthang, over the Yotong La (3425m), with a spectacular view today!

 Another day another pass.
-Today we have our highest pass of the trip and a great sense of satisfaction as we ride into Bumthang and the end of our journey having ridden halfway across the country.
+Today we have our last pass of the trip and a great sense of satisfaction as we ride into Bumthang and the end of our journey having ridden halfway across the country.
 Setting out of Trongsa the climbing starts immediately as the road zig zag up into the mountains.
-It is 30km to the top of the Yotong La at 3425m, the highpoint literally of our trip, from where we have great views of the mountains surrounding us.
+It is 26km to the top of the Yotong La at 3425m, the highpoint literally of our trip, from where we have great views of the mountains surrounding us.
 As Bumthang lies at 2600m it is a great descent from the pass.
 The first 11km are a fast descent into the Chumay Valley from where the descent eases off and there are even some uphill sections.
 The final pass of the trip, the Keke La (2700m) is a short 4km climb and from the top it’s all the way down to our hotel in the beautiful Bumthang Valley.
 For all departures we will endeavour to make a stop enroute at a local festival (either Domkhar, Jakar or Prakhar, subject to road/weather/group conditions).
-Distance approx. 65km 6/7hours.
-Ascent 1219m, descent 800m.
-100% paved road.
+Cycle approx. 65km 5/6hours.
+Ascent 1220m, descent 800m.
+80% paved, 20% unpaved road.

 Day in Bumthang.
 Optional festival visit and/or cycle ride depending on the trip departure date.